Judge halts planned Friday execution of Kansas girl’s killer

 Chutkan’s 13-page opinion came hours after the government carried out the execution of Lezmond Mitchell, the only Native American on federal death row, despite objections from many Navajo leaders.
 With Mitchell’s execution, the federal government has now carried out more executions in 2020 than it had in the previous 56 years combined.
 Two more executions are scheduled for September.
 All of the executions have been carried out using pentobarbital.

-Chutkan, who was nominated by President Barack Obama, issued her opinion early Thursday.
+Chutkan, who was nominated by President Barack Obama, said in her opinion that it is “undisputed that a prescription is required to dispense pentobarbital in the ordinary course.”

-“It is undisputed that a prescription is required to dispense pentobarbital in the ordinary course,” she wrote.
-“It is also undisputed that the government has not obtained a prescription — nor does it intend to — for the use of pentobarbital in Nelson’s execution.”
+“It is also undisputed,” she wrote, “that the government has not obtained a prescription — nor does it intend to — for the use of pentobarbital in Nelson’s execution.”

 But Chutkan said that under previous court decisions, when pentobarbital is being used for an execution it is still subject to the requirements in the Food, Drug, and Cosmetic Act so a prescription is required.